 The statistics regarding hearing impairments among Indigenous children in the Northern Territory are dire.
 Nine out of ten Indigenous children younger than three years old in remote Northern Territory communities have a hearing impairment.
-Thousands of these children and young people are currently on waiting lists for audiology and surgical assessments, which requires audiologists to fly to their community for the appropriate treatment.
+Thousands of these children and young people are currently on waiting lists for surgical and audiology assessments, which requires audiologists to fly to their community for the appropriate treatment.
 However, the time spent on such waiting lists can be as long as six months, which can be critical considering children are undergoing rapid brain development and language skills.

 After extensively studying the effects of otitis media (or ‘glue ear’) on children’s education, childhood development and social outcomes, researchers have concluded that the impairment needs to be detected significantly earlier.
 According to Neil Balnaves, the Chancellor of Charles Darwin University and founder of The Balnaves Foundation, the number of Indigenous children affected by glue ear is both unfair and unequal.

 This is where the game-changing Hearing for Learning Initiative steps in.
 The five-year program is funded by the Northern Territory and Federal Governments as well as The Balnaves Foundation.
 Spearheaded by Dr Kelvin Kong and Professor Amanda Leach, the program aims to reduce the need for fly-in fly-out specialists by training and employing local community members as support workers.
 Once trained, support workers will be equipped to recognise the symptoms of glue ear, assist with diagnoses, and help families treat and manage infections.